benjmin-r/cto.coffee/episodes/_posts/2020-09-20-ep16-on-humanizing-the-workplace-with-vivian-acquah.md

 _~21min_ How George Floyd's death and Vivian's son influenced Amplify DEI

-_~26min_ Taking actionable steps to make a difference, understanding what is the Equity in DEI, and checking privilege
+_~26min_ Taking actionable steps to make a difference

+_~28min_ What does the Equity in DEI stand for, and checking privilege

 _~31min_ Why it's important to move beyond DEI training, and why you must exercise what you learn